theofilis/tutorial-cfengine/The bundle types defined by CFEngine.md

 ## server
-Bundles of type server control the behavior of the cf-serverd process, which has the task of serving files to other CFEngine machines that request them (cf-serv- erd normally runs on the CFEngine policy hub).
+Bundles of type server control the behavior of the cf-serverd process, which has the task of serving files to other CFEngine machines that request them (cf-serverd normally runs on the CFEngine policy hub).
 This type of bundle can contain two promise types:

 * access: to define access permissions to different resources on the server.